 1. Customers are less tolerant of bad experiences

-Digital transformation has also made it easier for customers to take their business elsewhere.
-For B2B customers, the rise of cloud technology and software-as-a-service (SaaS) solutions has eliminated most of the pain associated with implementing new software programs.
+Customer feedback alerts you to these bad experiences in real time, allowing you to address customer issues before they cost you valuable business.
+While implementing digital transformation strategies has not been easy in the past, the rise of cloud technology and software-as-a-service (SaaS) solutions has eliminated most of the pain associated with adopting new software programs.
 If a solution doesn’t deliver on its promises, businesses can switch to a new provider with relative ease.

 3. Customers expect personalized experiences